giveit4u/klatoo-251226/WORK_LOG_HERO_VISUALS.md

   - **Security Refinement**: Added `rel="noopener noreferrer"` to all external target links to prevent security vulnerabilities (tab-nabbing).
   - **Next.js Image Optimization**: Replaced standard `<img>` tags with `<Image />` component from `next/image` in Navigation, Information (Kubic mockup), and Footer to leverage automatic formatting, lazy loading, and priority fetching.
   - **Mobile UX Improvement**: Added an "Outside Click" handler to the mobile navigation menu, allowing users to close the menu by clicking anywhere outside the navigation area for a more intuitive mobile experience.
+  - **Mobile Layout Optimization**: Adjusted the "Location-Based Posting" feature card to ensure full visibility on mobile devices.
+Increased the minimum height to 500px, centered the background image, and softened the overlay gradient to match the clarity of the desktop view.

 ---